Maine’s Gold Coast Tour

 DAY 1 A Gentle Beginning on Acadia’s Carriage Roads

-We begin by meeting in Portland, where your guides take care of the details before we head north toward Acadia National Park.
-The transition from city to coast is gentle, setting the tone for the week ahead.
+Your guides meet you in Portland before heading north toward Acadia National Park.
+The transition from city to coast is gentle, setting the perfect tone for the week ahead.

 • Cycling: 15-27 miles | elevation gain 1,706 ft